Contentful alternatives in 2026: A guide for enterprise teams

 Which Contentful alternative fits your team?

-- If your team needs open-source self-hosting with no per-user, per-locale, or per-API-call pricing, WordPress and Strapi are both free at the core with no metered fees.
+WordPress and Strapi are also both free at the core for teams that want open-source self-hosting with no metered fees.
 Strapi is the leaner API-first option.
 WordPress brings a broader editorial layer and a hosting ecosystem that scales from self-managed to fully managed enterprise.

-- If your team’s GraphQL architecture requires mutations, content federation, or requests beyond 8KB: Hygraph, built specifically around the GraphQL constraints Contentful’s implementation cannot resolve.
+Hygraph for full GraphQL mutations, content federation, and no request size cap, built specifically around the constraints that Contentful’s implementation cannot resolve.

-- If your team needs a full Digital Experience Platform from a single proprietary vendor then evaluate AEM, SitecoreAI, or Optimizely, but understand this is a platform-category upgrade that adds significant cost and implementation complexity.
+For a proprietary DXP from a single vendor, evaluate AEM, SitecoreAI, Optimizely, or Arc XP, but understand this is a platform-category upgrade that adds high cost and implementation complexity.

 Every team we’ve worked with has had a specific constraint that drove the evaluation.
 The platform that removes it is your answer.